 Check the Breaker Panel

-Sometimes, the problem will not be the outlets themselves but the circuit breaker.
-By a simple examination of your home’s breaker panel, you can figure out which breaker has gone bad.
-Most breaker panels have clearly labeled circuits that tell you which part of the house they are connected to.
-Turning the breaker off and then back on can fix the problem.
-In other cases, the breaker itself may be bad or have a loose connection.
-If that is the case, then the breaker needs to be replaced.
+At times, the problem isn’t the outlets but a malfunctioning circuit breaker.
+You can often identify the bad breaker by checking your home’s electrical panel.
+Circuit breaker boxes often have labeled circuits indicating which areas they cover.
+If this applies, simply turning the breaker off and then back on can often fix the problem.
+Sometimes, the breaker itself might be faulty or have a loose connection.
+If so, the breaker needs to be replaced.

 Call Your Landlord

-Would you like to trade in your current rental home for one that is maintained year-round by qualified professionals?
-Real Property Management Executives Greater Atlanta can help!
+Are you looking to trade your current rental home for one maintained year-round by qualified professionals?
+Discover your new home with Real Property Management Executives Greater Atlanta!
 Please browse our listings or call us at 678-765-8383 today!

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.